prodigyfinance/ml2p/docs/tutorial/index.rst

 The model is just an object in SageMaker -- it doesn't run any instances -- so it will be created immediately.

-Now its time to deploy your model by creating an endpoint for it!
+Now it's time to deploy your model by creating an endpoint for it!

 Deploying a model